Entiat people

-The Entiat (Sintia'tkumuk, Sintiatqkumuhs, Inti-etook, Intietooks) are a Native American tribe who exclusively used and occupied an area extending from the Columbia River to the Cascade Mountains along the drainage system of the Entiat River.
+The Entiat (Sintia'tkumuk, Sintiatqkumuhs, Inti-etook, Intietooks) are a Native American tribe who are part of the Confederated Tribes of the Colville Reservation in eastern Washington State.
+They historically lived around the Columbia River to the Cascade Mountains along the drainage system of the Entiat River.

 Ethnography

-The Entiat are members of the Confederated Tribes of the Colville Reservation, a federally recognized tribe.
+The Entiat are citizens of the Confederated Tribes of the Colville Reservation, a federally recognized tribe.
 It is located on the Colville Indian Reservation in eastern Washington state.
-The Confederated Tribes have over 9,000 descendants from 12 aboriginal tribes.
+The Confederated Tribes have more than 9,000 citizens from 12 historical bands.
 In addition to the Entiat, the tribes are known in English as the Colville, the Nespelem, the Sanpoil, the Lake (Sinixt), the Palus, the Wenatchi, the Chelan, the Methow, the southern Okanagan, the Sinkiuse-Columbia, and the Nez Perce of Chief Joseph's Band.

+Language

-The Entiat speak English.
-The native language of the tribe is a Salishan language made up of several different dialects among the tribes.
+Today, the Entiat speak English.
+The tribe's Entiat language was a Salishan language.

+Population

-The Entiat enrollment as of September 24, 1954 lists 113 Entiat.
+The Entiat enrollment of September 24, 1954, listed 113 Entiat.